 To classify a node is to add classification data (classes, parameters, and variables) for the node group to the node.

-These instructions assume you have installed a monolithic PE deployment, installed at least one Windows agent node, and installed the
+These instructions assume you have installed PE, at least one Windows agent node, and the

 - Click Add membership rules, classes, and variables.

 On the Rules tab, in the Certname field, enter the name of the managed node you want to

 Repeat this step for any additional nodes you want to add.Note: Pinning a node adds the node to the group regardless of any rules specified for a node group.
 A pinned node remains in the node group until you manually remove it.
 Adding nodes dynamically describes how to use rules to add nodes to a node group.

 - Commit your changes.

 wsus_client class to the example group